opencaesar/owl-tools/owl-load/README.md

 Note: The dataset (database) must have been created prior to execution

 ## Run as Gradle Task

+This is an incremental task; Gradle will determine whether to run this task if any of the properties changed in values.

 ```
 buildscript {
 	repositories {